2010 Minnesota gubernatorial election

-The 2010 Minnesota gubernatorial election was held on Tuesday, November 2, 2010 to elect the 40th Governor of the U.S. state of Minnesota for a four-year term to begin in January 2011.
+The 2010 Minnesota gubernatorial election was held on Tuesday, November 2, 2010, to elect the 40th Governor of the U.S. state of Minnesota for a four-year term to begin in January 2011.
 The general election was contested by the major party candidates State Representative Tom Emmer (R–Delano), former U.S. Senator Mark Dayton (DFL), and Independence Party candidate Tom Horner.
 After a very close race, Dayton was elected governor.
 Emmer would be elected to the United States House of Representatives four years later.

 This was the first time the Democrats won the governorship since Rudy Perpich won re-election in 1986.
-With a margin of 0.4%, this election was the closest race of the 2010 gubernatorial election cycle.
+With a margin of 0.4% (or 8,770 votes), this election was the closest race of the 2010 gubernatorial election cycle.

 Republican primary

 After incumbent Governor Tim Pawlenty announced in June 2009 that he would not seek a third term, the field was open for Republicans to seek their party's endorsement.
 At the Minnesota GOP's off-year state convention in October 2009, former Representative Marty Seifert took first place in a straw poll with 37% of the vote.
 Representative Tom Emmer took second place with 23%, Patricia Anderson had 14%, and the rest of the participating candidates received less than 10% each.

 Seifert had another victory in the February 2 precinct caucuses, winning a statewide straw poll of caucus attendees with 50% of the vote, followed by Emmer with 39%.
 None of the other candidates got beyond single digits.
 Delegates to the state convention, however, were more closely divided between Emmer and Seifert than the initial straw poll indicated.
 Both camps claimed a delegate lead throughout the process leading up to the state convention, but the outcome was uncertain and was ultimately decided on the convention floor.

 On April 30, Emmer won the Republican endorsement at the party's state convention in Minneapolis.
 After Emmer won 56% of the vote on the second ballot, Seifert withdrew from the race and threw his support to Emmer.
 Emmer then chose Metropolitan Council member Annette Meeks as his running mate for lieutenant governor.

 Emmer won the August 10 primary, earning a spot on the November ballot.